omlad93/Computer_Communication/README.md

 ## Overview
-* In order to not limit the size files that can be sent through the system we used dynamic-allocated buffers.
+* In order to not limit the size files that can be sent through the system we used dynamic-allocated **buffers**.
   To do so, we are sending two messages each time:
     * the first message is short (limited to 10 Bytes) and is a string representation of the size of the file
       using this, the destined user (channel and later the receiver) can allocate a buffer